Row midpoint Shape Decorative svg added to bottom

 Experience

-After a combined 25 years of experience instructing people in the backcountry, working for dozens of outdoor education and guiding companies across the globe, we did not find a company that fully aligned with our goals of disconnecting from the digital, reconnecting with the present, and pushing ourselves to try hard in the wilderness.
+With a combined 25 years of experience leading backcountry trips and working for dozens of outdoor education and guiding companies around the world, we realized something was missing.
+We couldn’t find a company that fully aligned with our belief in disconnecting from the digital, reconnecting with the present, and pushing ourselves to try hard in the wilderness.

-Life is happening during all that we are there for and not - we want to practice with you how to make the most out of a day - whether that’s walking down the grocery aisle or through an alpine meadow.
+Because life is happening in every moment—whether we’re paying attention or not.
+We want to practice that awareness with you: how to make the most of a day, whether you’re walking down a grocery aisle or across an alpine meadow.

 DSCN0791